Table of Contents

 c.
 Specifications for Formworks to be Used

-As per the regulations, the formworks shall be placed in position and must be properly secured before pouring the concrete.
+As per the regulations, the formworks shall be placed and secured adequately before pouring the concrete.

-The process of plinth beam design involves an intensive process of determining the appropriate dimension of the beam (size of the beam) such that the beam with adequate strength can be constructed economically.
+Plinth beam design involves an intensive process of determining the appropriate beam dimension (size of the beam) such that the beam with adequate strength can be economically constructed.

 The loads that must be considered during the design include the following: